Instruction

 Overview

 Instruction was my Freshman year game project, completed over the course of a single semester.
 This was my first foray into full digital game production, and taught me a ton about project management, design, testing, iteration, polish, and much much more.
-I formally served as the team's Tech Lead, though I filled in as the Design Lead in their frequent absence.
+I formally served as the team's Tech Lead, though I also often filled in as the Design Lead throughout the project.
 I did a wide variety of work on this project, ranging from creating a central progression system, developing User Personas, implementing all gameplay elements in C#, and meeting TCRs for publication.

 By The Numbers